SAKryukov/dotnet-solution-structure/articles/article0.md

 Here, `PatologicalList` is a list of *tuples* `((object, object, System.Windows.ResourceDictionary))`.
 It is used to collect all the pathological cases when an object type `valueType` and the type returned by the key of the type `System.Type` don't match.
 Interestingly, the corrected keys cannot be replaced only in two passes showing at the end: all are removed first and only added at the second pass.
 An attempt to add a key immediately after removal may lead to an exception because this new key can match an existing key.

-The the test application "Test.Markup" the normalization is performed as a part of *localization* even when the data is not actually localized.
+In the test application "Test.Markup" the normalization is performed as a part of *localization* even when the data is not actually localized.

 Taking this precaution makes the reliability of the approach match the reliability of usual XAML content: not all the mistakes are revealed at the build time, but loading the data using XAML at runtime is the first guard revealing all remaining problems.